February 22, 2012

-Listed below are a number of frequently asked questions concerning the State’s Attorney’s policies traffic tickets in Union County, South Dakota.
+Listed below are a number of frequently asked questions concerning the State’s Attorney’s policies concerning traffic tickets and other issues in Union County, South Dakota.
 The answers to these questions are a matter of policy and will not change regardless of whom in our office answers the questions.

 If I go to trial, will it be for the speed the officer wrote me for or for the speed the officer stopped me for?